unreasonablyEffective42/microLisp/Tutorial.md

 9
 "done"
 ```
-The cannonical example of a recursive function is `factorial`
+The canonical example of a recursive function is `factorial`
 ```Scheme
 (define factorial
   (lambda (n)